ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter33.md

 “You have a great talent; there’s no need to hide it.
 And, for this occasion, WàngJī has a surprise for you.”

-Wèi WúXiàn didn’t quite understand the reason why Lán XīChén wanted him to make money by selling talismans, but still he agreed, “Okay.”
+Wèi WúXiàn didn’t understand why Lán XīChén wanted him to make money by selling talismans, but still he agreed to do so.
 Then, curious, he asked, “What kind of surprise does Lán Zhàn have for me?”

 “I can’t tell you what it is; otherwise, that would spoil the surprise,” replied Lán XīChén.
 “In a few days, WàngJī will reveal it to you.”